Powering the new Bajaj Avenger 400 will be a 35bhp, 373.27cc, single cylinder engine, borrowed from the Bajaj Dominar 400.

 Bajaj auto holds a reputation for bringing in innovative products that are pioneers of their own niche territory.
 And the best thing is that they are available across an affordable price range.
 The biggest proof of this fact was presented by Pulsar RS 200 and 150cc Avenger in recent years.
 The new Bajaj Avenger 400 price is expected to be around Rs.
 1.50 lakh (ex-showroom).

-The new Bajaj Avenger 400 will be designed on an all-new platform that has been developed by the home-grown bikemaker and its Austrian partner – KTM.
+The new Avenger 400 is likely to be designed on the existing platform.
+Though, Bajaj engineers will make changes to the chassis to accommodate a bigger engine.
+The powerful version of the cruiser will get a wider rear tyre and the low-slung seating position for a comfortable ride.
 The biggest challenge for Royal Enfield, in that respect, is affordability and it is the same point where Bajaj Auto gets benefit of doubt.
 If this model comes in play, it will not only help in boosting sales on national level but international level trade figures will witness a drastic improvement on same scale.